RSoul82/Blender-NewDark-MotionIO/README.md

 Edit the value of **supporting_files_dir** to point to where you extracted the files mentioned above.
 Note that you have to use pairs of back-slashes before each folder, and surround the whole thing with double quotes, e.g: "C:\\Users\\SomeGuyIDK\\Dromed\\Motions\\extra files"

 #### Other Options
-**auto_del_temp_bvh**: The addon creates a tempoary .bvh file when importing/exporting.
-By default it is deleted afte the process, but you can keep it around if you want.
+**auto_del_temp_bvh**: The addon creates a temporary .bvh file when importing/exporting.
+By default it is deleted after the process, but you can keep it around if you want.
 Do remember that you can also use the BVH exporter on its own if you want to use a Dark Engine motion in another program.

 **max_motion_frames**: This value sets the total number of frames that allow motion flags to be set.
 The default of 10000 should be fine, but you can change it if you want.
 During development, some performance issues were noticed as the value increased.
 Some computers may struggle with the default value, so you can lower it too.